protofire/Cardano-Developer-Studio/docs/README_SCRIPT.md

 ### Note to Users

-- Before running the `run.sh` script, ensure Docker is installed and running on your system.
+- Before running the Toolbox CLI, ensure Docker is installed and running on your system.
 Follow the installation instructions provided in the previous sections for your respective operating system.
-- The `compose.sh` script, invoked by `run.sh`, handles the intricacies of configuring and starting the Docker Compose services based on your selections.
+- The Toolbox CLI handles the intricacies of configuring and starting the Docker Compose services based on your selections.
 It automatically sets necessary environment variables and permissions to ensure a smooth setup experience.

-#### Initial Requirements Checks by the Script
+#### Initial Requirements Checks by the Toolbox CLI

-The main script starts by performing several checks to ensure the environment meets all necessary requirements for successful execution.
+The Toolbox CLI starts by performing several checks to ensure the environment meets all necessary requirements for successful execution.
 These checks include verifying the presence of a package manager, installing required commands, and confirming that the versions of Bash, Docker, and Docker Compose are sufficient.

-##### What the Script Checks
+##### What the Toolbox CLI Checks

-1. Package Manager: The script checks if a recognized package manager is available on the system.
+1. Package Manager: The Toolbox CLI checks if a recognized package manager is available on the system.
 This is crucial for installing other required packages.

-2. Required Commands: The script automatically installs the following essential commands if they are not already present:
+2. Required Commands: The Toolbox CLI automatically installs the following essential commands if they are not already present:
    - jq
    - lz4
    - curl
    - grep
    - sed
    - gawk
    - cut

-3. Software Versions: The script verifies that the installed versions of Bash, Docker, and Docker Compose meet the minimum requirements:
+3. Software Versions: The Toolbox CLI verifies that the installed versions of Bash, Docker, and Docker Compose meet the minimum requirements:
    - Bash version 4.0 or newer
    - Docker version 19.03 or newer
    - Docker Compose version 1.25 or newer